California Smog Check Program Laws & Regulations

 The trouble code will indicate the cause of it being triggered and may include a list of component/s and/or emission system codes responsible for the fault.

-Late model cars, trucks, vans, SUVs, and motorhomes have trouble codes in the thousands, though most are only accessible by the vehicle's manufacturer.
 For the average home mechanic, the trouble code scanning tools sold at most local auto part stores are capable of extracting OBD-II generic codes in great enough detail to perform home repairs, given you have automotive repair experience.

 Generic OBDII "trouble codes" apply to all 1996 and newer vehicles.
 These trouble codes were designed by vehicle manufacturers to be universal.
 There are manufacturer specific Digital Trouble codes (DTC) as well.
 Expert trouble code retrieval tools are required to extract these codes and they are not necessary to diagnose common smog check failures.